awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Run the following command to create a resource data sync for multiple accounts defined in AWS Organizations\.
-For *AWSDOC\-EXAMPLE\-BUCKET*, specify the name of the Amazon S3 bucket you created earlier in this topic\.
+For *DOC\-EXAMPLE\-BUCKET*, specify the name of the Amazon S3 bucket you created earlier in this topic\.
 If you created a prefix \(subdirectory\) for your bucket, then specify this information for *prefix\-name*\.

    ```
-   aws ssm create-resource-data-sync --sync-name name --s3-destination "BucketName=AWSDOC-EXAMPLE-BUCKET,Prefix=prefix-name,SyncFormat=JsonSerDe,Region=AWS Region, for example us-east-2,DestinationDataSharing={DestinationDataSharingType=Organization}"
+   aws ssm create-resource-data-sync --sync-name name --s3-destination "BucketName=DOC-EXAMPLE-BUCKET,Prefix=prefix-name,SyncFormat=JsonSerDe,Region=AWS Region, for example us-east-2,DestinationDataSharing={DestinationDataSharingType=Organization}"
    ```